 Fourth Term: Master’s thesis

 In the last semester, students will write their Master’s Thesis at one of the three universities, other approved universities or industry laboratories.

 The language of instruction is English.
 All teaching, exercise and practical material are provided in English.

 Most students originating from EU/EFTA countries as well as students from English-speaking countries can assume that they have sufficient proficiency in English to register and participate in the Joint Masters Programme.
 Other students need to submit English language test results as evidence of their proficiency.
 On a case-by-case basis, as determined by the respective student advisor, students whose first language is not English may be required to attend remedial English-language classes before or during the first study period.

-Students who have successfully completed the Joint Masters in Applied Geophysics Programme will receive three cross-referenced degree certificates, one from each of the participating universities.
+Students who have successfully completed the Joint Masters in Applied Geophysics Programme will receive a Joint Degree Certificate.

 In addition, the three universities issue a single Diploma Supplement in which all courses taken during the programme are listed with the grades obtained and in which it is indicated that these courses together constitute the IDEA League Joint Masters in Applied Geophysics.